South Shore United Church, #85 Route 10, Tryon, PEI

 community and world, and nuturing our hopes for the future.

-Women have four units which meet regularly to provide a medium through
+United Church Women have four units which meet regularly to provide a medium

-they may express their loyalty and devotion to Jesus Christ in
+through which they may express their loyalty and devotion to Jesus Christ

-witness, study, fellowship and service.
-These groups welcome any ladies
+in Christian witness, study, fellowship and service.
+These groups welcome

 The Christian Education and Development Committee plan programs for the congregation which invites persons of all ages to explore and grow in their relationship with God.